wafibismail/unit-and-integration-testing-homework/README.md

 });
 ```

 This crowds the test for the "Status" component.
-It is better to have the the test for it to only confirm that it can work as a component, while the particulars on how it works be tested in a different file, i.e. the case of Test1B.
+It is better to have the the test for it to only confirm that it can work as a component, while the particulars on how it works (in this case grammar) be tested in a separate file with all the edge cases, i.e. the case of Test1B.